polysoft1/DLManager/README.md

 ```
 Then you can access it by passing "hello" as the name to `getFunction`.
 Check out our [examples](examples) for demonstrations

-## Can I pass a std::function to getFunction?